nspcc-dev/neofs-spec/06-blockchain/03-alphabet.md

 func Vote(epoch int, candidates []interop.PublicKey)
 ```

-Vote method votes for the sidechain committee\.
-It requires multisignature from Alphabet nodes of the Inner Ring\.
+Vote method votes for the sidechain committee.
+It requires multisignature from Alphabet nodes of the Inner Ring.

-This method is used when governance changes the list of Alphabet nodes of the Inner Ring\.
-Alphabet nodes share keys with sidechain validators\, therefore it is required to change them as well\.
-To do that\, NEO holders \(which are alphabet contracts\) should vote for a new committee\.
+This method is used when governance changes the list of Alphabet nodes of the Inner Ring.
+Alphabet nodes share keys with sidechain validators, therefore it is required to change them as well.
+To do that, NEO holders \(which are alphabet contracts\) should vote for a new committee.